 Instead of excluding your pets from your interior design, why not use them as a source of inspiration?
 It will make them look well and truly at home in your living room.

-Match your décor to your pet.
+Match your décor with your pet.
 A cat demands elegance: sleek, button-accented couches and slender dining chairs.
 Use flowing curtains to mimic your Cavalier’s large ears, black-and-white décor to camouflage your spotted Dalmatian, or a faux-fur rug to cushion your curly-haired Maltese.

 But pet- AND human-friendly décor